tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 see (#replayattack) for details.

-The decoupling of IP addresses and server names, deployment of DNS privacy, and protection of server certificates transmissions all contribute to user privacy in the face of an [@?RFC3552]-style adversary.
+The decoupling of IP addresses and server names, deployment of DNS privacy, and protection of server certificate transmissions all contribute to user privacy in the face of an [@?RFC3552]-style adversary.
 Encrypting the SNI now will complete this push for privacy and make it harder to censor or otherwise provide differential treatment to